lynlynlyn/cvprw2020-soft-pseudo-label-teaching/README.md

 # Soft Pseudo-Label Teaching for Cross-Domain Few-shot Learning

 ## Datasets
-The following datasets are used for evaluation in this challenge:
+The following datasets are used for evaluation in this challenge

 ### Source domain: